STATEMENT OF PURPOSE

 Through the EAP, the Company will provide appropriate evaluation and referral to rehabilitation, treatment or counseling.
 Employees undergoing such treatment will be granted leave with a conditional return to work depending on successful completion of the appropriate treatment regimen.

-Except as otherwise required by law, the cost of the substance abuse treatment itself is the responsibility of the employee.
+Except as otherwise required by law, the cost of the substance misuse treatment itself is the responsibility of the employee.
 However, the individual's medical expense benefit plan may cover all or a part of this cost.

 It is the responsibility of each employee to seek assistance before disciplinary action.
 Once a violation of the Company’s rules has come to the Company’s attention, subsequently using the EAP or other outside agencies on a voluntary basis will not necessarily lessen disciplinary action and may, in fact, have no bearing on the determination of appropriate disciplinary action.